Cabinet of Nyo Saw

-The cabinet of Nyo Saw (officially Union Government of the Republic of the Union of Myanmar), headed by Prime Minister Nyo Saw, is the current executive body of Myanmar and the fifth government of Myanmar under 2008 constitution and the second military government after 2021 Myanmar coup d'état.
+The cabinet of Nyo Saw (officially Union Government of the Republic of the Union of Myanmar), headed by Prime Minister Nyo Saw, was the former executive body of Myanmar and the fifth government of Myanmar under 2008 constitution and the second military government after the 2021 Myanmar coup d'état.

 It took office on 31 July 2025, following the revocation of the state of emergency and transfer of state power to the Commander-in-Chief of the Defence Services as a result of the 2021 Myanmar coup d'état.
-The acting President, Min Aung Hlaing, appointed Nyo Saw as Prime Minister to head the Union Government in the lead-up to the 2025 Myanmar general elections.
+The NDSC appointed Nyo Saw as Prime Minister to head the Union Government in the lead-up to the 2025 Myanmar general elections.

 On the same day, the National Defence and Security Council formed the State Security and Peace Commission, to continue essential direction and coordinate the successful execution of 2025 general election, with Min Aung Hlaing as its Chairman and Nyo Saw as a sitting member.

 The 31-member Union Government was appointed via Order 3/2025 and Order 5/2025 of the NDSC.

+Since 2026, and the election of Min Aung Hlaing as President by the Assembly of the Union, the cabinet of Prime Minister Nyo Saw has been dissolved.